zzag/plasma5-wallpapers-dynamic/README.md

 Sun is optional.

-If `SolarAzimuth` or `SolarElevation` has a special value of `"*"`, then the position of the Sun will be computed based on GPS coordinates and the time when the picture was taken.
+If `SolarAzimuth` or `SolarElevation` has a special value of `"*"`, then the position of the Sun will be computed based on the time when the picture was taken and the GPS coordinates stored in its Exif metadata.

 The `CrossFade` field indicates whether the current image can be blended with the next one.
 The cross-fading is used to make transitions between images smooth.
 By default, the `CrossFade` field is